 What’s The Best Age for Visiting Cartagena With Kids?

 There are plenty of things to do in Cartagena with kids of all ages.
 But it’s really worth highlighting that this is a perfect destination in many ways for parents with kids under 5.

-Intrigued?
-Many parents, myself included, hold off on more urban travel destinations until kids are a little older, for fear that the kids won’t have as much energy or enthusiasm for exploring a city.
+Many parents think they should hold off on more urban travel destinations until kids are a little older, for fear that the kids won’t have as much energy or enthusiasm for exploring a city.

 But Cartagena operates on a toddler schedule in many ways.

 First, the city is stiflingly hot in the afternoon.
 The small boutique hotels are inviting for a siesta, plus they all have refreshing pools.
 You won’t feel like you’re missing out on any fun if you have to retreat to the hotel for naptime.
 To the contrary, the afternoon siesta will give you the chance to enjoy your hotel and catch your own break from the heat.